Open Mind Zen Louisville

 Some OMZL students meditate in a chair plus an angled chair cushion, which helps bring the spine into alignment without muscular tension and gripping.
 These are provided.
 Our wedge cushions have gotten good reviews from most students.

 If you prefer to sit or lay on the floor, zafus/zabutons and a thick pilates mat are available.
 If you prefer, you may bring your own supports.
-Cane stands are available,
+Cane stands are available.
+You are invited to change your posture at need, do walking meditation, or otherwise take care of yourself at any time.

 There is a small step to enter the front door, and a small step to enter the bathroom.
 The warehouse bay door opens, which allows for wheelchair access via a small but steep ramp.
 Manual wheelchair users will likely need an assist up and down the ramp, and this assistance is available.
 Text in advance if possible (502) 303-7259, beep car horn on arrival, or knock on the orange door.